N-tier architecture style

 This section describes a recommended N-tier architecture running on VMs.

-Network Security Groups (NSGs) restrict access to each tier.
+Network security groups restrict access to each tier.
 For example, the database tier only allows access from the business tier.

 For more information about running N-tier applications on Azure:

 - Run Windows VMs for an N-tier application

 - Windows N-tier application on Azure with SQL Server

 - Microsoft Learn module: Tour the N-tier architecture style